-Protective tissue, which is self-healing, created by a team of researchers from the University of Pennsylvania and Drexel University.
+Protective tissue, which is self-healing, created by a team of researchers from Pennsylvania State University.
 Scientists have used proteins from suckers of ordinary squid in the development.
 According to Melik C. Demirel, professor of engineering science and mechanics, fashion designers use natural fibers from proteins, such as wool or silk, that are expensive, and they do not self-repair.
 Their team was looking for a way to make self-repair of fabrics with ordinary textiles, so they came up with this coating technology.

 Polyelectrolyte coatings consist of positively and negativеly chargеd polymеrs, in this case, polymеrs such as thosе found in squid tеeth protеins.
 By isolating these proteins, scientists have created on their basis the film that is able to combine two pieces of tissue in the water like glue.
 This is due to the fact that, when in contact with water, these proteins begin to form new and strong molecular bonds, that is, they have the ability to self-healing.